KevinLaszuk/Active-Directory-Domain-Services/README.md

 - Configure a Windows Server VM  as a **domain controller**.
 - Install and configure **Active Directory Domain Services** (AD DS).
-- Join two client machineS to the new domain: `savn.local`.
+- Join two client machines to the new domain: `savn.local`.
 - Verify IP connectivity across all machines.
 - Capture key configuration steps via screenshots.